microsoft/code-with-engineering-playbook/docs/source-control/readme.md

 # Source Control

-There are many different options when working with Source Control.
+There are many options when working with Source Control.
 In [CSE](../CSE.md) we use [AzureDevOps](https://azure.microsoft.com/en-us/services/devops/) for private repositories and [GitHub](https://github.com/) for public repositories.

 ## Sections within Source Control